-United Kingdom

-Darren Turner

-My Total Office Solutions

-When choosing a supplier of finished goods, it's important to understand that the product are IP-free, have been quality checked and, if at all possible, to know the manufacturer.
+United Kingdom Darren Turner My Total Office Solutions When choosing a supplier of finished goods, it's important to understand that the products are IP-free, have been quality checked and, if at all possible, to know the manufacturer.
 We're not a huge company and we don't have the numbers to buy direct from manufacturers on all our required product lines.
-On these occasions we use distributors based in the UK, but still insist on a quality, IP-free checked product.

-I'm very pleased to share with you some industry insights from Quocirca which reveal what we believe are the trends for the coming year 2021, the impact of COVID-19 and the opportunities that exist in the office printing industry.
-The Hybrid Workplace Post Covid-19 In the hybrid workplace there will be opportunities to offer integrated home and office print service solutions: - 1.
+On these occasions we use distributors based in the UK, but still insist on a quality, IPfree checked product.
+42 NEW NORMAL Opportunities visit intervision visit intervisio Louella Fernandes This is an extract of a presentation given remotely by Quocirca's Louella Fernandes to the RemaxWorld Summit audience in Zhuhai, China in November 2020.
+For those wishing to watch the full presentation, it can be viewed at https://bitly/3qI52Tx I'm very pleased to share with you some industry insights from Quocirca which reveal what we believe are the trends for the coming year 2021, the impact of COVID-19 and the opportunities that exist in the office printing industry.
+The Hybrid Workplace Post Covid-19 In the hybrid workplace there will be opportunities to offer integrated home and office print service solutions: 1.
 Touchless technology: services that can authenticate the user on an MFP without the need to actually touch the device.
 Obviously, there will be a lot more touchless technology emerge in the office workplace because of the need to minimize contact with devices.
-Pull printing is ideal for that. - 2.
-Cloud collaboration: the need for the hybrid remote workplaces to be supported by the cloud is essential.
+Pull printing is ideal for that.
+2. Cloud collaboration: the need for the hybrid remote workplaces to be supported by the cloud is essential.
 This is a real opportunity for manufacturers, MPS providers and independent software vendors (ISVs) to develop robust cloud print management tools that integrate with the best of breed out there-Microsoft, Google Cloud and so on.
 That's a huge opportunity and it does come with a different revenue model than the standard, traditional print infrastructure.
-The print industry really needs to jump aboard sooner rather than later, because if you don't have a proposition around cloud, most IT decision makers will not even entertain what you have to offer. - 3.
-Zero trust security: Because of the expanded threat landscape, with more end points being connected in remote workplaces, there's an increasing need to protect an organization, wherever their employees are based, from cyberattacks and zero trust securities.
+The print industry really needs to jump aboard sooner rather than later, because if you don't have a proposition around cloud, most IT decision makers will not even entertain what you have to offer.
+3. Zero trust security: Because of the expanded threat landscape, with more end points being connected in remote workplaces, there's an increasing need to protect an organization, wherever their employees are based, from cyber-attacks and zero trust securities.
 It's very much about protecting the identity of a device regardless of its location or regardless of the actual device.
-For more, go to Quocirca.com. - 4.
-Artificial intelligence: There are opportunities beyond print around business process, automation analytics, and even workspace monitoring.
+For more, go to Quocirca.com.
+4. Artificial intelligence: There are opportunities beyond print around business process, automation analytics, and even workspace monitoring.
+NEW NORMAL 43 101110 0101010 010110 Louella Fernandes is director of Ouocirca.
+She is globally recognized as a leading authority on market trends in the print, imaging and managed services industry.
+With 25 years' experience in the sector, she delivers an unparalleled insight into the evolution of print in the digital age and is a highly respected expert on digital disruption in the print industry. <Louella.Fernandes@quocirca.com> J101010.